nervosnetwork/mercury/core/rpc/README.md

 - `records`  (Type: `Array<`[`Record`](#type-record)`>`): Specify the records in the transaction.
 - `fee` (Type: `Uint64`):  Specify the fee for the transaction.
 - `burn` (Type: `Array<`[`BurnInfo`](#type-burninfo)`>`): Specify the amount of burned UDT assets in the transaction.
+- `timestamp`(Type: `Uint64`): Specifies the timestamp of the block in which the transaction is packaged.

 ### Type `Record`